mitre/hipcheck/docs/book/src/using/cli.md

 * -c, --config `<FILE>`
     * Specifies the path to the configuration file.
+    * This value can instead be set persistently with the `HC_CONFIG` environment variable.
     * **Hipcheck will not run `hc check` if it cannot find the configuration file.**
     * The config file is called Hipcheck.toml.
     * On a default Hipcheck installation, this file should be in `hipcheck/config/`.